 EEIQ Fail-to-Deliver

-Elite Education Group International Limited (EEIQ) operates in the Consumer Defensive sector, specifically the Education & Training Services industry, with a market capitalization near $2.2M, listed on NASDAQ, employing roughly 43 people, carrying a beta of -0.74 to the broader market.
-Elite Education Group International Limited, together with its subsidiaries, offers study abroad and post-study services to Chinese students in the United States.
+Elite Education Group International Limited (EEIQ) operates in the Consumer Defensive sector, specifically the Education & Training Services industry, with a market capitalization near $2.1M, listed on NASDAQ, employing roughly 45 people, carrying a beta of -0.74 to the broader market.
+Elite Education Group International Limited, along with its affiliated entities, focuses on assisting Chinese students throughout their academic journey in the United States, providing comprehensive services both before and after their arrival.
 Led by Jianbo Zhang, public since 2021-03-24.

 Fail-to-deliver (FTD) data from the SEC tracks settlement failures where shares were not delivered within the standard settlement period.
 Persistent FTDs may indicate naked short selling or settlement issues and are monitored by regulators.